Quart-Addons/quart-wtf/docs/how_to_guides/form.rst

         )

 Since the Quart provides awaitable form objects in `request`.
-You will need to use :meth:`~quart_wtf.QuartForm.from_formdata` async class method, which will get the form objects using default values on GET requests and formdata on POST requests.
+You will need to use :meth:`~quart_wtf.QuartForm.create_form` async class method, which will get the form objects using default values on GET requests and formdata on POST requests.